CurtisNewbie/redis-notes/The-Little-Redis-Book-Notes.md

 ## 2.1 Strings

-The key is a plain string.
+The value is a plain string.
 We use `set` and `get` command for this data structure.
 We may also do some special operations, for example, `strlen <key>` for geting the length of value (not key).

 ### 2.1.1 strlen